semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 ---
-description: This guide lists and describes the available Linux and Apple machine types available in Semaphore 2.0.
+Description: this guide lists and describes the Linux and Apple machine types that are compatible with Semaphore 2.0.
 ---

 # Machine Types

-A **machine type** specifies a particular collection of virtualized hardware resources available to a virtual machine (VM) instance, including the memory size, virtual CPU count, and disk.
+A **machine type** specifies a particular collection of virtualized hardware resources available to a virtual machine (VM) instance, including memory size, virtual CPU count, and disk.

-This guide describes the available machine types.
-For instructions about using the supported machine types in your pipelines, refer to [agent documentation][agent].
+This guide describes the machine types that are compatible with Semaphore 2.0.
+For instructions for using the supported machine types in your pipelines, refer to our [agent documentation][agent].

 ## Linux machine types

-Linux machine types can be paired with the [Ubuntu 18.04 image][ubuntu1804], [Ubuntu 20.04 image][ubuntu2004], and [Docker-based environment][docker-env].
+Linux machine types can be paired with [Ubuntu 18.04 image][ubuntu1804], [Ubuntu 20.04 image][ubuntu2004], and [Docker-based environment][docker-env].

 <table style="background-color: rgb(255, 255, 255);">
 <thead>